Nurturing Musical Beginnings for Babies, Toddlers, & Young Children

-Empowering families with the necessary tools to build the musical foundation of children during their most critical and sensitive periods of age 0-5
+Empowering families with the necessary tools to build the musical foundation of children during their most critical and sensitive periods of development, ages 0-3

 11am Music Play for Babies Pre-walkers